Learning graphons from data: Random walks, transfer operators, and spectral clustering: Graphons and random walks

 \subsection{Random walks}

 We now extend the concept of a random walk on a finite graph to a random walk in the continuous space $ [0, 1] $ using graphons.
-First, to move from the graphon to a function of random walk probabilities, we require the definition of in- and out-degrees.
+First, we require the definition of in- and out-degrees.

 \begin{definition}[In- and out-degree functions] We define the \textbf{in-degree function} $ d_\text{in} \colon [0,1] \to [0, 1] $ and \textbf{out-degree function} $ d_\text{out} \colon [0,1] \to [0, 1] $ by